apace7/local_volume_database/docs/source/usage.rst

   * **dec** -- declination ICRS [degree] (required yaml key)

+  * **ref_location** -- reference for center/location.
+Errors are supported for the center of the system.

 * **name_discovery** -- yaml collection

   * **name** -- name of system